determin1st/sm-bot/README.md

 <summary>definitions</summary>

 ## bot
-A computer program that acts for the user and by the user in relationship with the agency - telegram - a freeware instant messaging service.
+A computer program that has an identity (character) and acts for the user and by the user in relationship with the agency (in the middle).

 Agency requests initiated by the end user are passed to the bot for servicing.

 ## multibot
-Multiple bots running on the same machine, compose a multibot.
+Multiple bots running on the same machine compose a multibot.

-These bots serve the same purpose, share codebase and often run in a single (asynchroneous) process.
+These bots serve the same purpose (domain), share codebase and often run in a single (asynchroneous) process.

-Requests are distributed to the separate data stores.
+Requests are distributed and
+applied to the separate data stores.

-Rarely data is shared, for the only purpose of avoiding agency limits (content rules).
+Rarely, data is common, for the only purpose of avoiding agency limits (content rules).

 ## masterbot
-Masterbot acts as a bot supervisor.
+Masterbot acts as a bot supervisor,
-It creates, deletes, starts, stops and manages other bots.
+...
+it manages other bots which run as separate processes (or threads), may or may not share codebase or data.

 </details>
 <details>